Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### DynmaicpH

-If there is a pH gradient or different pHs are measured in the system, these must be described as well as possible.
+If there is a pH gradient or different pHs are measured in the system or over time, these must be described as well as possible.

 - __pH_at_distance__
   - Type: posfloat
-  - Description: The temperature during the reaction
+  - Description: The pH during the reaction

 - __distance__
   - Type: posfloat
-  - Description: The distance at which the temperature was measured
+  - Description: The distance at which the pH was measured

 - __distance_unit__
   - Type: posfloat